 As people, we guide our behaviour not by facts and figures but by the behaviour of the people around us, the people we respect – and the conversations we have with them.
 Radical changes to politics, economics, and how we live are only going to happen if they are enthusiastically accepted across society.
 That requires talking about it.

-Recent research, which I led for climate communications charity Climate Outreach, suggests how to have a constructive conversation about climate change using the mnemonic REAL TALK:
+Recent research which I led for climate communications charity Climate Outreach, and led to the Talking Climate handbook, suggests how to have a constructive conversation about climate change using the mnemonic REAL TALK:

 The principles may seem obvious, but trying them out can be a profound experience – particularly in anxious and divisive times.